-It goes without saying that successful companies became that way by nurturing, analyzing and building their brand.
+It goes without saying that successful companies thrive by nurturing, analyzing and building their brand.
 Therefore, in order to succeed, you’ll need to construct a powerful brand.

-Brand positioning creates brand associations in customer minds that urge them to perceive a brand in a positive manner.
+Brand positioning creates a brand association in customer minds that urge them to perceive a brand in a positive manner.

 Why is this so important?
-Well, if we’re able to mold customer preferences however we please, this will boost things like sales and brand loyalty.
+If we’re able to mold customer preferences however we please, this boosts things like sales and brand loyalty.

 A lot of preparation goes into brand positioning.
 Use these carefully-constructed strategies in order to get the best results.

-Let me preface this by saying there will be things consumers want that you can’t deliver on.
+I’ll preface this by saying there will be things customers want that you can’t deliver on.
 Don’t be discouraged by this!
-Instead, focus on other things they want that you can help out with.
+Instead, focus on other issues you can help out with.

 The first step in learning what your customers want is determining who they are.
 This is accomplished by researching your potential target market.
 Note that this research extends to current customers as well.

 Once it’s clear who your target market is, determine what they want from a brand.
-Focus on what seems to be the most common expectation across your audience.
+Focus on the most common expectations across your audience.

-Finally, take a step back and evaluate your brand’s capabilities pertaining to customer needs.
+Finally, take a step back to evaluate your brand’s capabilities pertaining to customer needs.
 If you’re able to meet them, you’re ready to move forward.

-Take a good look at how you are marketing your product or services.
+Take a good look at how you are marketing your products or services.
 In what ways do they stand out from the market?
-If not, what are some ways they could?
+If they don’t, what are some ways that they could?
 Deeply understanding your present brand positioning is the key to determining what steps to take next.